dist-svc/dsf-proto/data-structures/messages.md

 ## Messages

-Messages are used for communication between DSD peers.
+Messages are used for communication between DSF peers.
 All messages must contain a Node ID \(DatabaseID\) for the sender and a Request ID to pair requests and responses, and are signed using the key of the sender.

 ### Fields

 See [Common](messages.md#Common) section for header information

 * **ID**, Node ID \(hash of peer public key\)
-* **Data**, DSD message data
+* **Data**, DSF message data
 * **Secure Options**, private \(and encrypted\) well-defined service options for a given message
 * **Public Options**, public well-defined service options for a given message
 * **Signature**, a cryptographic signature over the whole message